This section provides sources of information that may be useful for anyone wishing to do research relating to the history of this area. We list:

-A searchable collection of trades directories from 1783 to 1910, compiled by the University of Leicester.
+A searchable collection of trades directories from the 1760s to the 1910s, compiled by the University of Leicester.
 It should be noted that the earliest directory for Northumberland included is for 1828.

 National Library of Scotland Maps Collection

 Ironically, by far and away the best collection of online mapping for England.
-Give the ability to compare and contrast historical maps with current mapping.
+Provides the ability to compare and contrast historical maps with current mapping.

 North East Inheritance Database

 Created and maintained by Durham University Library, this is an online database of pre-1858 probate records (wills and related documents) from Northumberland and County Durham.
 Catalogue records are linked to online images of most of the documents, although you do need a (free) Family Search account to read them online once found.
 There is a name search facility, and alphabetical name lists are also available for download.

 A site created by the County Archives, collating historical material relating to the major towns and villages of the county.

 A set of dog-eared and characterful handwritten books record some fifteen thousand place-names from Abberwick to Youly Sike, with brief descriptions of the places, giving a fascinating overview of Northumberland (including most of Tyneside) around 1860, a time of great change.
 They are now accessible on the Northumberland Name Books website (namebooks.org.uk), which goes live on 1st September 2021.
 The 104 Ordnance Survey Name Books for Northumberland (most housed in The National Archives, Kew) record the immense fieldwork project that lies behind the First Edition Six Inch-scale maps of the county, and all subsequent maps.
 The surveyors visited every corner of the county, consulting locals, describing the landscape and archaeological sites and recording gentlemen’s residences, colliers’ cottages, churches, chapels and now long-gone farms, ferries, wells, spas, pubs, mines and ‘manufactories’.